 - tell us the deceased person’s name

-- provide us with the file name, if you have it
+- provide us with the file number, if you have it

 - respond to our requests quickly

-- show us your birth or baptismal certificate, that has your place and date of birth, and your parents’ names
+- show us vital statistic documents to confirm kinship, such as your birth or baptismal certificate, that has your:

 - give us your social insurance number for tax purposes